kavindukalinga/Spark-challenge-2023/README.md

  We are team "Tech Hawks", a team of engineering undergraduates is willing to participate and win the Spark Challenge iorganized by ENTC University of Moratuwa in 2023.

+## What is SPARK challenge?

+>>Spark Challenge organized by entc in uom is...
+>>
+>>This is organized annually using funds of ...

+#### [More](https://ent.uom.lk/spark-at-uom/) on SPARK challenge

 ## Our SPARK challenge Journey

 So, first......

-#### [More](https://ent.uom.lk/spark-at-uom/) on SPARK challenge

 ## Experience as Members